videlalvaro/videlalvaro.github.io/_posts/2010-09-09-haskell-and-rabbitmq.md

 {% endhighlight %}

 I really like Haskell as a language, so I'm quite happy that now there's a library to use it with RabbitMQ which is another nice piece of software.

+*UPDATE 2010-09-10*
+Holger Reinhard, the author of the AMQP package, kindly updated the library to return a tuple of (String, Int, Int) from the call to _declareQueue_.
+The first _Int_ is the number of messages and the second one is the number of consumers.